dariasmyr/dariasmyr/README.md

 Core libraries and techniques: Node JS, TypeScript, Express, Axios, Prisma JS, PostgreSQL, Jest, Eslint, Telegraf

-This TypeScript-based tool is used to monitor the uptime of websites and can check the site status by HTTP, ping, SSL certificate, and health check.
-It uses Prisma ORM to work with the database and can send notifications to a Telegram chat.
+This TypeScript-based tool to monitor the uptime of websites and check the site status by HTTP, ping, SSL certificate, and health check.
+Uptime Monitor uses Prisma ORM to work with the database and can send notifications to a Telegram chat.

 ### <a href="https://github.com/dariasmyr/data-analytics-template" target="_new">Data Analytics Template</a>